project64/project64/.github/ISSUE_TEMPLATE/BUG.md

   - Windows version (include version and OS build number using WinVer):
   - Project64 version (include commit version number and whether you are using the 32-bit or 64-bit version):

+### Please make sure you are using the inlcuded plugins before opening an issue:

+- [ ] I can confirm I am on the default RSP, audio, and graphics plugins

 ### Plugins used while the issue occurred:

   - Graphics plugin (and HLE or LLE):